-Dealing with addiction is often a very painful and difficult time for many people.
-It is very important to believe that while it is difficult, you can stay sober and regain your life.
+Dealing with addiction and mental health conditions is often a very painful and difficult time for many people.
+It is very important to believe that while it is difficult, you can recovery and regain your life.
 An important step is to find your motivations and to remind yourself of the reasons you wish to remain sober.
 Find reasons that resonate with you and are important in your life.

 For many people, their children are their biggest motivation.
 Think of your children and the image you want to give your child.
-Do you want your child to remember and think of you with your addiction or do you want them to see you clean and sober.
+Do you want your child to remember and think of you with your addiction or do you want them to see you healthy and balanced.
 You cannot change the past but you can change the future.
-A child who sees their parent regain their health and sobriety is a powerful lesson and one that you can give to your child.
+A child who sees their parent regain their equilibrium is a powerful lesson and one that you can give to your child.

-Your spouse has undoubtedly suffered watching your addiction and it is an amazing feeling to know you are relieving their worry and pain and replacing it with pride and relief.
+Your spouse has undoubtedly suffered watching your addiction and mental health conditions and it is an amazing feeling to know you are relieving their worry and pain and replacing it with pride and relief.

 Parents and other family

-Think of your friends and family who have been affected by your addiction.
+Think of your friends and family who have been affected by your addiction and/or mental health conditions.
 Find the person who you have affected the most or who means the most to you.
-Think of that person and remind yourself why you don’t want addiction to do any more damage to that relationship.
+Think of that person and remind yourself why you don’t want your addictions oe mental health to do any more damage to that relationship.

-Addiction is often the cause of losing a job or the inability to even get a job.
-Getting sober may allow you to find steady employment and the money gained from that is worth so much.
+Addiction and Mental Health is often the cause of losing a job or the inability to even get a job.
+Getting the proper help may allow you to find steady employment and the money gained from that is worth so much.
 Don’t let addiction rob you of steady employment.

-Your health is one of the greatest gifts you can give yourself and one of the things you can damage the most with addiction.
-For every day you remain sober, you are improving your health and reducing your risk of dying from your addiction.
+Your health is one of the greatest gifts you can give yourself and one of the things you can damage the most with addiction and mental illness.
+For every day you remain sober, you are improving your health and reducing your risk of deteriorating further.

-When you are addicted, you are often left with a constant sense of shame and guilt.
-With every minute, hour and day you are sober, feel the sense of pride.
-Staying sober is not easy and you should be proud of yourself.
+When you have a mental health condition, you are often left with a constant sense of shame and guilt.
+With every minute, hour and day you are healing, you will feel the sense of pride.
+Staying on track with your treatment plan may not easy but you should be proud of yourself for making the steps to change your life.
 Pride is a wonderful gift you can give to yourself.
 It is also a much better emotion to feel than guilt and shame.

 Take some time and create your own list of potential motivations.
 Find the things that mean the most to you.
 If you do not have family or friends that have been affected by your addiction, think of things that affect you – your health, fitness, life, job, coworkers, what limits you, what would you like to do that addiction prevents.
 Your list of motivations will be different from another person but what remains the same is the fact that we all have goals that we can work towards and for.